Mhmd-Elsersy/State-space-search-algorithms-applied-to-Pacman/README.md

 ## Table of contents

-There are two main files:
+There are 5 main files:

 + A file where all of the search algorithms reside, **search.py**.